am9024048-hue/ReadmeRank/README.md

-AI-powered SaaS tool to evaluate, score, and optimize GitHub READMEs with smart code validation and instant feedback.
+A professional SaaS tool to evaluate, score, and optimize GitHub README files with structural analysis and instant feedback.